IVI-M/R-Ottawa/cmput101.md

+## Part 3:  Examples

+### COVID App (R Ottawa Lunch and Learn)

+- we build App for US, but then ... (almost as magic) with one line replacement, we can convert the App process data from Canada
+- source control: at github and inside RStudio in `rstudio.cloud`

-## Part 3:  "PIK Audit" Project example
+### "XXX Audit" Project example

 - DG built .R library (script containing functions) and .Rmd example that he shared to  DS
   - DS can a) now use it to build his own .Rmd reports,  b) buld his own library (using the same framework)
   - Anyone can use them.
 - Leverages multiple .R libraries that Dmitry wrote between 2015-2020, further improves those libraries
-- Source-control
+- Source-control:
-  - on local laptop using GIT within RStudio, file + Apollo,
+  - on local laptop using GIT within RStudio
   - "Sharing"  by emailing (for now)
+  - Each developer responsible for her own source file

 Other examples (we can use):

-- hobby projects: Geomapping of Covid (used in R Ottawa Lunch and Learn R101), Geomapping of BWT, PSES;
+- hobby projects: Geomapping of Covid (used in R Ottawa Lunch and Learn R101), Geomapping of BWT (https://itrack.shinyapps.io/border/), PSES (https://itrack.shinyapps.io/PSES/);
-- CBSA projects: Expert system for BWT prediction/optimization, data cranching and AI for AVATAR (lie detection)
+- CBSA projects: Expert system for BWT prediction/optimization, data cranching and AI for [AVATAR / Behaviour screening project](https://sites.google.com/site/aider4canada/projects/behaviour)